ikui753/cs701-recop/README.md

 - DPCR[19..0] will be indicated via display

 ## Inputs
-- KEY0 acts as a reset, will reset PC to 0 and DPCR
+- KEY0 acts as a reset, will reset PC, DPCR and SOP to 0.
-- SIP[9..0] can be configured via SW[9..0]
+- SIP[9..0] can be configured via SW[9..0].